forgeservicelab/forge.forge-piwik/README.md

 $ ansible-galaxy install -r requirements.yml
 ````

-3. Check the inventory file and make sure that your server instance is correctly indicated there
+3. Check the inventory file and make sure that your server instance is correctly indicated there.
+Also, put the server certificate corresponding forgeservicelab.fi.key into ./roles/forge_ssl/files/forgeservicelab.fi.key

 ````
-$ ansible-playbook -i inventory
+$ ansible-playbook -i inventory site.yml
 ````

-4. Go to your server https://[ip address]/piwik with the browser using https and then finalize piwik installation.
+4. Go to your server https://[ip address]/piwik with the browserand then finalize piwik installation.

 License
 -------